- Some of us are more prone to anger than others—but the reason behind our angry inclinations isn’t always clear.

 Let’s cut to the chase.
 The short answer is that anger can run in families, and genetics can indeed play a role—which might help to explain your angry inclinations.
 However, there’s another significant factor that can lead to kids adopting angry tendencies from their relatives: learned behavior.
 Let’s look into both cases below:

 Do you find yourself getting angry for no good reason?
 Are you wondering if you’re predisposed to become angry because of your genes?
 The truth is that this isn’t out of the question.
 While the role of genetics is still largely unclear, it’s possible that anger “runs in your blood” so to speak—especially if you struggle with a mental illness.

 Many mental illnesses can run in families, such as bipolar disorder and major depression.
 And a common characteristic of each of these disorders is anger (or more accurately irritability when it comes to depression).
 If you’ve been uncharacteristically angry lately or think that a mental illness might be causing you to lash out in anger, there are a few steps you should take:

 - Look into your family’s medical history.
 Are you familiar with your family’s medical history?
-Does bipolar disorder, depression, or another mental illness that would explain these angry outbursts run in your family?
+Does bipolar disorder, depression, intermittent explosive disorder, or another mental illness that would explain these angry outbursts run in your family?
 Don’t be afraid to consult your family members and ask them—explain that you’re concerned about your own health and also offer them support.